dmateusp/authentic-server/README.md

 This is the server component of [authentic](https://github.com/davidguttman/authentic).
 This provides endpoints for signup, login, confirm, and password change.

+## Micro-Auth ##

+Micro-Auth is my configuration of AuthenticServer, can be launched using `node micro-auth/index.js`

 ## Example ##

 ```js